SilentFlyBy/Global-AppMenu/README.md

 Change log
 --------------
+0.3-Beta
+ - Don't show icon on the panel submenu item, is ugly and out of the standard.
+ - Use the Cinnamon radiobutton instead of an special text.
+ - Try to add more gtk icons using the action context (could be wrong).
+ - Add an option to desaturate the internal items icon.
+ - Fixed the applet instance id problem in settings.
+ - Try to fix Open Office (Is possible that will not show the menu on some contexts).

 0.2-Beta
   - Not crash Cinnamon when firefox drop the menu.
   - Fix xchat and possible other gtk applications.